sidorsett/brazostweaker/README.md

 If you click "Apply" on the below right, these settings will be temporary set, until you restart or put your system into sleep.
 You can check the settings by using a well known tool called CPU-Z.

-If everything looks alright, you can download Orthos, which is program to do some stress testing.
-Doing that, tells you, if the system is really stable in most cases.
-It avoids getting blue screens or freezes later, which can be really annoying.

-One should stress each of the PStates separately.
-This can be achieved by modifying the selecting specific power schemes.
-On the Lenovo S205, you can use the Energy Management (names might differ):

-  * P0 testing -> Power Scheme High Performance
-  * P1 testing -> Power Scheme Balanced
-  * P2 testing -> Power Scheme Best Battery life

-On all other systems, you can do the following:
-  1. Press Windows Key and enter "Power Options"
-  1. Power Options should open up
-  1. On "Balanced" -> click "Change plan settings"
-  1. click below Link "Change advanced power settings" on the newly opened page
-  1. Scroll down to "Processor power management" and click on the "+"
-  1. Now you can play around with Minimum and Maximum processor state (put them to the same value, if you want to have a constant PState)
-  1. Note that these values are percentages, i.e. a value of 100% for Min and Max keeps your processor always in P0

-Just check, while running the stress test, where the asterisk is!
-If you want to test P1, the asterisk, should never go to P0, but while stopping the test, it can go to P2.

-In case, the systems hangs during testing, you know the selected voltage was too low for that PState.
-Just simply hold the power button for a few second and your system restarts without the modified voltages.
-After restart increase voltage a bit and start stressing the system again.
-I strongly suggest, not to use a voltage for later use, which is just one step away from, where it hung up.
-Please add about 25mV at least to have some margin.

-Once all that is done and everything runs smoothly, **and only in that case**, you can click on the "Service..." button.
-Before you read on, please consider looking at this: DeactiveService.
-By setting that up, there will be a service in the background, which applies the adjusted voltages after coming out of sleep or while booting Win.
-You just need to click "Update" to get the current settings, check the selection box "Make custom P-state settings permanent" and hit "Apply".
-Now you are done.

 ### Clock/Divider ###
 If you want, you can play around with the dividers to adjust used clocks for each PState.
 For example, I let my system run for a while on 400MHz, while lowering the voltage to about 0.7V.
 Unfortunately you can't overclock by using lower dividers, since the CPU seems to internally lock them to a specific value.